baw-de/ENGINEER/README.md

 ### Case 1: You already know the geometry of your labyrinth weir
 <img src="codeblocks/codeblock_labyrinth.png" width="50%" height="50%">

 If you already know the geometry of your labyrinth weir you can plot it and calculate the upstream water level depending on the geometry, the discharge and the downstream water level.
+You can initialise an object `lab` from the class `labyrinth` and calculate the upstream water level as shown below.

 ```python
   lab = labyrinth(  bottom_height=0.1,                          #bottom height [m]
                     downstream_water_level=1.09,                #downstream Water level [m]